RaynardGerraldo/Streak/README.md

 ## How to Compile

 1. Ensure you have the Android NDK and SDK installed.
+Then change line 22 `ANDROIDVERSION?=` in build/Makefile to your SDK version.
+Default is 34.

 2. Clone this repo